ishimto/maven-hello-world/README.md

 2nd:
 job used to run when pull requests merged into the master branch, after review and from stage branch what means it deployed succesfully on environment same as the production, it's not build, just deploy, if it failed, it's rollback to the last stable version, if it success, it's update tag the image with stable, now the image have 2 tags, version and stable.

+in the end of the job on our environment we clean dangling artifacts/tags, the reason filter using, is to save the current build tag. if you already did ci/cd pipeline over jenkins you might noticed that we don't have here clean in the runner, that because github doing it for us and clean every thing in "post" after every thing done, no matter if success or fail, always!, and when we will start the workflow next time, we will get a clean runner for our job, that's why we don't need to start with clean.

 the reason in that's project the workflow splitted into 2 jobs and not one, to make it easy to maintain each environment and don't make mix with a lot of "if" statements.